Our Top Picks

 Best Drawing Game: USAopoly Telestrations 8 Player at Amazon

-"Perfect for kids, and the relatively short rounds mean you can play several times in one sitting."
+"Perfect for kids, and short rounds allow you to play several times in one sitting."

 Best Guessing Game: HedBanz Game at Amazon

-"Helps children develop deductive reasoning and critical thinking skills.
-They’ll never even know they’re learning!"
+"Helps children develop deductive reasoning and critical thinking skills."

 Best Game for Travel: Spot It at Amazon

-"This compact matching game is perfect to store in your purse and bring out when your family needs a distraction."
+"This compact matching game is perfect to store in your bag."

 Best Board Game: Catan at Amazon